-b) Qualifying debt security is defined in the glossary of defined terms used in the Handbook.

-- c) The definition of Zone A/Zone B countries is given in 6.3.1.7(d) above. - d) The discount applied by the FSA to Zone B government debt varies between 20% and 40%, depending on the residual maturity of the asset. - e) Debt securities issued by Zone B central governments in Brady-bond swaps can be considered marketable in cases where they are actively traded in secondary markets and are marked to market on a regular basis. - i) The discount factor applied to Zone B Brady bonds is 40% when they are denominated in a Zone B currency and 20% when denominated in a Zone A currency. - Brady bonds issued by Zone A governments are treated for liquidity purposes as Zone A government debt, and discounted as such. - f) Zone B non-government debt may also be considered to be marketable.
-Discounts should not be more favourable than those applied to Zone B government debt. - Zone B equities, which (in the FSA's implementation of the CAD) qualify for a specific risk weight (no higher than 42%), can be considered to be marketable and are discounted at 40%. - Where a bank holds securities issued by Zone B entities in local currency, the liquidity position of the bank in individual currencies should be considered. - a) It should not be assumed that the proceeds of a sale of these assets can be readily and quickly converted into other currencies.
-As a result these assets are generally considered to provide liquidity only against liabilities in the same currency. - i) A bank's liquidity policy statement should comment on how liquidity in less freely convertible currencies is managed.
+- b) Qualifying debt security is defined in the glossary of defined terms used in the Handbook. - ba) Qualifying money market fund has the meaning given to the term in the Glossary of definitions in the Handbook. - c) The definition of Zone A/Zone B countries is given in 6.3.1.7(d) above. - d) The discount applied by the FSA to Zone B government debt varies between 20% and 40%, depending on the residual maturity of the asset. - e) Debt securities issued by Zone B central governments in Brady-bond swaps can be considered marketable in cases where they are actively traded in secondary markets and are marked to market on a regular basis. - i) The discount factor applied to Zone B Brady bonds is 40% when they are denominated in a Zone B currency and 20% when denominated in a Zone A currency. - Brady bonds issued by Zone A governments are treated for liquidity purposes as Zone A government debt, and discounted as such. - f) Zone B non-government debt may also be considered to be marketable.
+Discounts should not be more favourable than those applied to Zone B government debt. - g) Zone B equities, which (in the FSA's implementation of the CAD) qualify for a specific risk weight (no higher than 42%), can be considered to be marketable and are discounted at 40%. - Where a bank holds securities issued by Zone B entities in local currency, the liquidity position of the bank in individual currencies should be considered. - a) It should not be assumed that the proceeds of a sale of these assets can be readily and quickly converted into other currencies.
+As a result these assets are generally considered to provide liquidity only against liabilities in the same currency. - A bank's liquidity policy statement should comment on how liquidity in less freely convertible currencies is managed.